 Today is the day to celebrate Holi festival with emotions as you will witness a special celebration with poor widows.
 Widows in India always had a difficult life.
 They were often banished from their homes and were compelled to live in far off ashrams in places like Varanasi and Vrindavan.
-They could wear only white clothes and never could use colours or play with colours.
-It is only couple of years ago that the widows of Pagal Baba Widow Ashram at Vrindavan, decided to stop this ritual and play with colours.
-It will be really very encouraging if you support this noble cause by playing holi with them and bring some cheer and colour to their life.
+They could wear only white clothes and never could use colors or play with colors.
+It is only couple of years ago that the widows of Pagal Baba Widow Ashram at Vrindavan, decided to stop this ritual and play with colors.
+It will be really very encouraging if you support this noble cause by playing holi with them and bring some cheer and color to their life.
 Overnight stay at the hotel.

 After breakfast at the hotel, drive towards Bharatpur National Park to experience something different and get away from Holi for a day.
 Bharatpur Bird Sanctuary provides a totally unique experience as it is a host to many rare species of migratory birds.
 The park is a combination of marshland, scrubland and grassland.
 You will explore the park in a rickshaw or by walk and view some rarest species that have migrated from China, Tibet, Afghanistan, Siberia, Europe, and Central Asia.
 Later on, the way back to Vrindavan, visit Fatehpur Sikri which served as short-term capital city of the Mughal Empire under the supremacy of Akbar the Great.
 The city was a perfect presentation of Indo Islamic style.
 Overnight stay at the hotel in Vrindavan.

-After breakfast at the hotel, our representative will transfer you to New Delhi.
-Upon arrival at New Delhi, check-in at the hotel.
+After breakfast at the hotel, our representative will transfer you to your hotel in New Delhi.
 Rest of the day at leisure.
 Overnight stay at the hotel.